google/gapid/gapis/messages/en-us.stb.md

 # ERR_FILE_TOO_NEW

-The file was created by a more recent version of GAPID and cannot be read.
+The file was created by a more recent version of AGI and cannot be read.

 # ERR_FILE_TOO_OLD

-The file was created by an old version of GAPID and cannot be read.
+The file was created by an old version of AGI and cannot be read.